This Kurnell to Cronulla Walk post was last updated on 11 June 2020.

 I passed by hardly anyone on the beach as I made my way to Cronulla.
 I’m sure this is in part because it was a winter Friday, but mostly I think people tend to stay by the main beach rather than venture north to the undeveloped parts.
 Smooth untouched sand, killer surf, and planes flying overhead is what I saw instead.
 No complaints here!

 You can end the Kurnell to Cronulla walk relaxing on one of Cronulla’s beaches or in its ocean pools, or by checking out any of the bars and restaurants in the neighborhood.
-Sadly I don’t have any establishments to recommend because I had to rush back to the city to tend to the dog I was sitting and unfortunately didn’t have time to stop anywhere, but I’m very eager to return to Cronulla sometime and explore more – hopefully sometime this spring!
+FYI the best coffee in Cronulla is at Grind Espresso and also at Blackwood Pantry (which does THE BEST brunch).

 In short, the Kurnell to Cronulla Beach walk (or Botany Bay coastal walk) is an excellent choice for those wanting to escape the crowds and enjoy a private slice of Sydney coastline.
 I found it well worth the long commute and wet feet I endured!

 How to get there: To get to Cronulla, take the T4 Eastern Suburbs & Illawarra train to the last stop, Cronulla.
 The ride takes about 50-55 minutes from Sydney’s Central Station.